10 popular customer service phrases and how to use them

 This is often used to wrap up a call and check that you’ve addressed all of the customer’s concerns.
 In addition, it serves as an invitation to ask more questions.
 It shows you have the time for them and that you aren’t just trying to end the conversation or close the ticket.

 “Is there anything else I can do for you today?”

 “Please let me know if you have any other questions.”

 Now that we’ve got the phrases covered, let’s add the key ingredient to the mix: sincerity.
 You may find yourself saying some of these on a regular basis, but aim to make them worth more than mere lip service.
-After all, customers don’t need empty words said in a robotic manner.
-They look for honest and genuine human interaction.
+After all, customers don’t want empty words delivered robotically.
+They want honest and genuine human interaction.